Huy-DNA/MPiSC/report/chapters/introduction/index.typ

 A desirable distributed MPSC queue algorithms should possess two favorable characteristics (1) scalability, the ability of an algorithm to utilize the highly concurrent nature of distributed clusters (2) fault-tolerance, the ability of an algorithm to continue running despite the failure of some compute nodes.
 Scalability is important for any concurrent algorithms, as one would never want to add more compute nodes just for performance to drop.
 Fault-tolerance, on the other hand, is especially more important in distributed computing, as failures can happen more frequently, such as network failures, node failures, etc. Fault-tolerance is concerned with a class of properties arisen in concurrent algorithms known as progress guarantee (@progress-guarantee).
 Specifically, lock-freedom is one such property that allows an algorithm to keep running even when there's some suspended processes.

 Lock-free MPSC queues and other FIFO variants, such as multi-producer multi-consumer (MPMC), concurrent single-producer single-consumer (SPSC), have been heavily studied in the shared memory literature, dating back from the 1980s-1990s @valois @lamport-leslie @michael-scott and more recently @ltqueue @jiffy.
 It comes as no surprise that lock-free algorithms in this domain are highly developed and optimized for performance and scalability.
 However, most research about distributed algorithms and data structures in general completely disregard the available state-of-the-art algorithms in the shared memory literature.
 Because shared-memory algorithms can now be straightforwardly ported to distributed context using this programming model, this presents an opportunity to make use of the highly accumulated research in the shared memory literature, which if adapted and mapped properly to the distributed context, may produce comparable results to algorithms exclusively devised within the distributed computing domain.
-Therefore, we decide to take this novel route to developing new non-blocking MPSC queue algorithms: Utilizing shared-memory programming techniques, adapting potential lock-free shared-memory MSPCs to design fault-tolerant and performant distribute MPSC queue algorithms.
+Therefore, we decide to take this novel route to developing new non-blocking MPSC queue algorithms: Utilizing shared-memory programming techniques, adapting potential lock-free shared-memory MSPCs to design fault-tolerant and performant distributed MPSC queue algorithms.
 If this approach proves to be effective, a huge intellectual reuse of the shared-memory literature into the distributed domain is possible.
 Consequently, there may be no need to develop distributed MPSC queue algorithms from the ground up.

 == Research question